 3. Seven Rules for Sharing Information

-- Remember that the Data Protection Act 2018 and human rights law are not barriers to justified information sharing, but provide a framework to ensure that personal information about living individuals is shared appropriately.
+- Remember that the Data Protection Act 2018 is not a barrier to justified information sharing, but provides a framework to ensure that personal information about living individuals is shared appropriately.

 - Be open and honest with the individual (and/or their family where appropriate) from the outset about why, what, how and with whom information will, or could be shared, and seek their agreement, unless it is unsafe or inappropriate to do so.

 - When you are sharing or requesting personal information from someone, be certain of the basis upon which you are doing so.
-Seek advice if you are in any doubt about sharing the information concerned, without disclosing the identity of the individual where possible (see Section 5, Confidentiality).
+Seek advice from other practitioners or your line manager if you are in any doubt about sharing the information concerned; you should do this without disclosing the identity of the individual where possible (see Section 5, Confidentiality).

-- Share with informed consent where appropriate and, where possible, respect the wishes of those who do not consent to share confidential information.
-You may still share information without consent if, in your judgement, there is good reason to do so, such as where safety may be at risk.
+- Where possible share information with consent, and respect the wishes of those who do not consent to having their information shared.
+Under the UK GDPR and Data Protection Act 2018, you may still share information without consent if, in your judgement, there is a lawful basis to do so, such as where safety may be at risk.
 You will need to base your judgement on the facts of the case.
 However, if you know from the outset that you intend to share information without consent, you should be honest about this where possible and not give a false impression that the person has a choice.

 - Consider safety and wellbeing: Base your information sharing decisions on considerations of the safety and wellbeing of the individual and others who may be affected by their actions.

 - Necessary, proportionate, relevant, adequate, accurate, timely and secure: Ensure that the information you share is necessary for the purpose for which you are sharing it, is shared only with those individuals who need to have it, is accurate and up-to-date, is shared in a timely fashion, and is shared securely.